Interview with the Hong Kong Poker Players Association (HKPPA)

 We interviewed the Hong Kong Poker Players Association (HKPPA), a platform for poker players (mainly based in HK and Asia) to connect with each other.
 They provide updates on the poker scene and campaign for the rights for their members.
-The HKPPA is a registered limited company - check them out on Facebook here and here.
+The HKPPA is a registered society and limited company – check them out on Facebook.

 Congratulations on your successful launch – how many members does HKPPA currently have?

 We have around 300 members now, in less than 1 month.
 We target to have 1,000 members within 1 year.

 There are so many talented players in Hong Kong, and HKPPA aims to make sure their achievements are well publicised.

 Speaking of success, we heard you had quite a run in Macau in July – tell us about it!

 During the PokerStars ACOP Platinum Series in July:

 - our vice chairman Alan Lau won Event 7 the $5,500 megastack

 - also in that event chairman Sparrow Cheung placed 3rd, and another member 6th